mossgreen/mossgreen.github.io/_posts/2018-12-02-Spring-Certification-Spring-REST.md

 - Allows for easy customization of response errors.
 A custom ResponseErrorHandler can be registered on the RestTemplate.
 - Provides methods for conveniently sending common HTTP request types and also provides methods that allow for increased detail when sending requests.
 Examples of the former method type are: delete, getForObject, getForEntity, headForHeaders, postForObject and put.

-## If you saw an example using RestTemplate would you understand what it is doing?
+## If you saw an example using RestTemplate would you understand what it is doing

 ```java
 String uriTemplate = "http://example.com/hotels/{hotel}";